BBillot/SynthSeg/README.md

 under revision \
 [ [arxiv](https://arxiv.org/abs/2004.10221) | [bibtex](bibtex.txt) ]

-If you have any question regarding the usage of this code, or any suggestions to improve it you can contact me at: benjamin.billot.18@ucl.ac.uk
+If you have any question regarding the usage of this code, or any suggestions to improve it you can contact us at: \
+benjamin.billot.18@ucl.ac.uk